Shahram Shabpareh

+Shahram Shabpareh (شهرام شبپره; born 6 February 1948) is an Iranian singer, songwriter, composer, and actor.
+He is a pioneer of Iranian pop music, having begun his career in the 1960s.
+Alongside his brother Shahbal Shabpareh, he co-founded the music group Black Cats.
+Shabpareh also appeared in several films and, following the 1979 Iranian Revolution, immigrated to Los Angeles, where he continued his career.
+As a producer and composer, he has collaborated with prominent Iranian artists, including Shohreh Solati, Ebi, Siavash Ghomayshi, Sattar, Googoosh, Leila Forouhar, Shahram Solati, and Andy.

+In July 2023, during his final concert, Shabpareh announced his retirement from the music industry.

+Early life

+Shahram Shabpareh was born on 6 February 1948 in Tehran, Iran.
+His father, Mohammad Shabpareh, was a retired army colonel.
+Shahram’s older brother, Shahbal Shabpareh, is also a musician.
+Shahram began his musical career in 1961 as a drummer.

+He launched his professional career as a singer in the summer of 1964, at the age of 17, performing at Motel Ghoo in Salman Shahr, northern Iran, with a band.That same year, he co-founded the band The Rebels alongside Siavash Ghomayshi, Homayoun Jamali, and Kambiz Moeini.

+Departure from Iran

+Before the 1979 Iranian Revolution, Shahram Shabpareh immigrated from Iran with Shohreh Solati.
+He currently resides in Los Angeles, California.
+Over the course of his career, he has released more than 20 albums and, after over five decades of professional activity, remains a highly popular and acclaimed artist in Iran.

+In September 2024, Shabpareh claimed in an interview with Kambiz Hosseini on Iran International that he married Ramesh in a bid to assist her with her move to the United States even though she was a lesbian.

 Career

 He started his career as a drum player in the early 1960s when he was 13.
 In the mid-1960s at the age of 17, he formed a band of his own named "Rebels".

 He was a member of Black Cats from 1964 to 1979, which was started by his brother Shahbal Shabpareh.
 He embarked a solo career starting in the 70s.

 After the Islamic Revolution in 1979, Shahram, who had migrated to California a few years earlier, did not have the opportunity to return to his homeland.
 Since then, he has been living in the United States.

 With a career spanning 50 years, he is a popular artist in Iranian society and his concerts are well received by Iranians all over the world.
 He is a judge on Persian Talent Show.